BigMurph619/Monomon/README.md

     <li>You may change days and times for specific in-game events.</li>
     <li>You may only smash rocks once for their possible item.</li>
     <li>Radio Tower is 3 different dungeons in 1, you may heal between each part.</li>
-    <li>The mid-game pivot area is the Bug Catching contest.
-You MAY NOT use save states or "bank" any catches.
-If you faint, your run is over.
-Be very careful to not accidently catch anything you dont mean to, it WILL count as a pivot if you leave the bug contest with that mon.
-You may catch something else to replace it within the same visit to avoid being locked into something you don't want.</li>
-    <li>You MUST use your pre-pivot in the front of your party throughout the pivoting process.
-You may not use damaging moves on pivot options.
-You may scout Pokemon within the bug catching contest using protect, etc. Fainting a Pokemon who traps you is ok.
-Self-destruct, etc. incidents are ok.</li>
     <li>You may participate in the Pokeathlon once and use your points to purchase one item as a reward.</li>
     <li>You may use the healing house en route to Victory Road like a Pokemon Center.</li>
     <li>You may not farm Poison Healing on wilds.</li>